Shxmeem/project/index.md

 | **Total** | **80** | **100%** |

 **Interpretation:**
-Google Pay dominates UPI usage, followed by PhonePe, showing user preference for familiar platforms.
+Google Pay dominates UPI usage with 60% market share, followed by PhonePe at 21.25%, showing user preference for familiar platforms.
+Together, these two apps control 81.25% of the UPI market among respondents.

 ---